samyon7/Low-Level-Data-Processing-and-Query-Engine/README.md

 The CRC-16-CCITT algorithm works by treating the data and the polynomial as binary polynomials and performing polynomial division over GF(2).
 The remainder of this division is the checksum.
 In practice, this is implemented using bitwise operations for efficiency.

 Each byte of the data is processed one at a time.
-For each byte, the register is XORed with the byte, and then for each bit in the byte, the register is shifted and conditionally XORed with the polynomial if the high bit is set.
+For each byte, the register is XORed with the data byte, and then for each bit in the byte, the register is shifted and conditionally XORed with the polynomial if the high bit is set.
 This process effectively performs the polynomial division step by step.

 The final register value, after all bytes have been processed, is the checksum.
 This checksum can then be stored or transmitted with the data to verify its integrity later.